Docs / Reference

 • Opt+Down — Retile the current stage

-Snap zone shortcuts (left half, right half, quarters, etc.) are fully customizable from this tab.
+Snap zone shortcuts for all 15 zones, along with stage, tiling, and navigation actions, are fully customizable from this tab.

 NextTroubleshooting →